Verthon/react-to-webcomponents/README.md

 ## Things to cover

-- find the limitations of `react-to-webcomponent` library
+- find the limitations of `react-to-webcomponent` library for transforming React 18/19 components to web-component
-- events
+- events, communication between client and the widget (change theme, change locale, remove widget, show, hide)
-- theming from outside
+- theming from the client perspective
 - way for web-component to encapsulate styles (shadow dom with randomized classes)
 - error handling on the widget side
 - logs when things go wrong (only when client explicitly add config to do so, to not bloat their console)
 - add react client (React 17/18 and React 19)
-- do we need versioning ?
+- do we need versioning on the widget side ?
+  - evergreen feels the best (ideally specify when breaking change may be introduced)
+  - semantic-versioning (not so suitable, maintenance overhead)
+  - host-defined (probably hard to coordinate)
+- how we make sure that client is authenticated ?
+We can't let him the chunks if invalid api-key or whatever that authenticates them
+- authorization

 ## UX issues